FEIRD Wish are Black Country boys on a mission to capital-ise on their talent with a big London gig.

 Feird Wish hail from Brierley Hill and have been together since 2009, they have built a solid reputation as a versatile band who are equally at home playing original songs or covers.

 Henry Cluney, from punk legends Stiff Little Fingers, said: “Great band, they supported me at Stourbridge and I loved ‘em.
-Very tight and it’s great to see a young band with original material as strong as this.
+Very tight and it’s great to see a young band with original material as

 “My advice....catch them now before it costs ten times as much to see them.”